Collaborative Testing and Development of Forage Barley Varieties for Western Canada

 Objectives

-This project is a variety trial in which newly develop barley varieties will be tested against five commonly used varieties (Cowboy, Gadsby, Austenson, Vivar, Cattlelac).
-They will conduct two separate trials, one in which varieties will be assessed for forage traits and another in which they will be assessed for feed traits.
-The forage set will be tested in seven locations in Alberta, Saskatchewan, and Manitoba and the grain set will be tested at 15 locations across the prairies.
-Researcher will look at a variety of feed and forage focused agronomic parameters.
+This project was a variety trial in which newly developed barley lines were tested against four commonly used varieties (AB Cattlelac, CDC Austenson, CDC Cowboy, Vivar).
+Two separate trials were conducted, one in which varieties were assessed for forage traits and another in which they were assessed for feed traits.
+The forage set was tested in seven locations in Alberta, Saskatchewan, and Manitoba and the grain set was tested at 15 locations.
+Researchers evaluated the varieties for various agronomic and feed quality parameters with an emphasis on feed and forage traits.